-- 1. Applying a formal risk assessment to the data we collect, to understand: - The likelihood of a reporting error due to the complexity of a performance measure and the manner in which the data is collected - The impact should an error occur, particularly with regard to customers' trust and confidence, financial incentives and our reputation. - 2.
-Applying checks, in the form of data quality controls to mitigate risks.
+- 1. Applying a formal risk assessment to the data we collect to understand: - The likelihood of a reporting error due to the complexity of a performance measure and the manner in which the data is collected. - The impact should an error occur, particularly with regard to customers' trust and confidence, financial incentives and penalties and our reputation. - 2.
+Applying checks and balances, in the form of data quality controls to mitigate risks.
 These controls may be procedural, audit based, or built into our information systems.
 We review the effectiveness of these controls as part of our risk assessment and they are rated as good, acceptable or ineffective.

-Findings from previous assurance activity and outputs from our risk model are used to identify areas of risk or weakness.
-They also inform the choice of assurance provider for each item of data, i.e. our Internal Audit Team or external independent assurance.
+Findings from previous assurance activity, and outputs from our risk model, are used to identify areas of risk or weakness.
+These also inform which assurance provider we choose for each item of data, be it our Internal Audit Team or external independent assurance.

-We want to make sure we use processes that continue to quality assure the production of accurate and reliable data.
+We want to make sure we have processes in place that continue to apply a quality assured approach to producing accurate and reliable data.

 Confidence grades provide a reasoned basis for us to qualify the reliability and accuracy of the data we publish.
-Applying confidence grades ensures that we can identify areas where our data is at a high standard, so that we can put action plans in place to improve data that falls below the standard confidence grade level.
+Applying confidence grades ensures that we can identify areas where our data is of a high standard.
+They also ensure that we have action plans in place to improve data that falls below the standard confidence grade level.

 Our assurance of the data we produce will include comments from auditors on the suitability of the confidence grading that has been applied.
-Assurance providers will also provide their opinion on confidence grading, where they differ to those applied by our data teams.
+Assurance providers will also provide their opinion where they differ to that which has been applied by our data teams.